peterGeswint/alx-system_engineering-devops/0x19-postmortem/README.md

 #### mprovements:

--Documentation Review: Ensure that I’m using up-to-date and reliable sources when troubleshooting.
+1. Documentation Review: Ensure that I’m using up-to-date and reliable sources when troubleshooting.
--Community Engagement: Earlier engagement with mentors and peers could have saved a lot of time and stress.
+2. Community Engagement: Earlier engagement with mentors and peers could have saved a lot of time and stress.
--Practical Workshops: More hands-on practice with SSH and server configuration could have prevented the error.
+3. Practical Workshops: More hands-on practice with SSH and server configuration could have prevented the error.

 ### Tasks:
-1.Update Documentation: Review and update the internal documentation to reflect the latest SSH configuration best practices.
+1. Update Documentation: Review and update the internal documentation to reflect the latest SSH configuration best practices.
-2.Implement Monitoring: Add monitoring for SSH connection attempts and firewall settings to catch similar issues earlier.
+2. Implement Monitoring: Add monitoring for SSH connection attempts and firewall settings to catch similar issues earlier.
-3.Practice SSH: Schedule regular practice sessions for SSH and server configuration to stay sharp.
+3. Practice SSH: Schedule regular practice sessions for SSH and server configuration to stay sharp.
 4. Set Up Alerts: Configure alerts for missed project deadlines to prompt early escalation and prevent repeat scenarios.